CoreKeeperMods/corekeepermods.github.io/v3/Audio.md

 ﻿# Audio Module
-Audio Module is a CoreLib submodule that allows to add custom music and sound effects
+> Audio Module is a CoreLib submodule that allows to add custom music and sound effects

-## Usage example:
+## Usage Example
 Make sure to call `CoreLibMod.LoadModules(typeof(AudioModule));` to in your mod `EarlyInit()` function, before using the module.
 This will load the submodule.

 Now in your Unity project import needed assets into your mod folder.
 Next ensure that your mod bundles have been registered using `ResourcesModule`.

-### Add custom music
+## Add Custom Music

 In your mod `EarlyInit()` method write:
 ```cs